 Any data fed into InOrbit can then be used and queried from other components, like InOrbit Control or REST APIs.
 This SDK allows the publishing of data related to multiple robots, including their connection state, odometry, poses and any custom attributes you’d like to track.

 The Edge SDK is distributed two ways.
-As an NPM package , which can be run in Javascript and Typescript projects.
-Also as a Python package which is used in Python programs.
+As an NPM package, which can be run in Javascript and Typescript projects, and as a Python package which is used in Python programs, such as connectors.

 For the most up-to-date installation instrutions, please visit our Github repos for the Javascript Edge SDK or Python Edge SDK.
 The following example is for Javascript.